joshuagrisham/samsung-galaxybook-extras/README.md

 # turn off (supports values such as: 0, off, false, no, etc)
 echo 0 | sudo tee /sys/bus/platform/devices/samsung-galaxybook/usb_charging
 ```

+My own observations on how this feature appears to work (which has nothing to do with this driver itself, actually):

+- Only the USB-C ports are impacted by this setting, and not the USB-A ports (at least this is the case on the Galaxy Book2 Pro).
+- When the setting is turned on and you plug in a mobile phone or similar to one of the USB-C ports, then the phone will begin charging from the laptop's battery.
+- When the setting is turned off and you plug in a mobile phone, the laptop battery will actually start charging from the phone's battery.

 ### Performance mode